vhaudiquet/ubuntu-project-docs/docs/MIR/mir-reviewers-template.md

 RULE:   don't block on it).
 RULE:   Note that for C++, see https://wiki.ubuntu.com/DailyRelease/FAQ
 RULE:   for a method to demangle C++ symbols files.
+RULE: - There are shared object only meant for internal use, examples
+RULE:   that come to mind are .so for perl or python implementation.
+RULE:   in such cases symbols tracking is not needed as it isn't meant
+RULE:   to expose an external API/ABI.
+But then in return we should ensure
+RULE:   the package does not ship external headers to build against e.g.
+RULE:   in a -dev package or similar.
 RULE: - Does it have a watch file?
 (If relevant, e.g. non-native)
 RULE: - Is its update history slow or sporadic?
 RULE: - Is the current release packaged?